learnlatex/learnlatex.github.io/en/more-08.md

 It is quite common to need footnote-like marks in a table refering to notes under the table.
-The `threeparttable` package simplifies the markup for such tables, arranging that teh notes are set in a blockh the same width as the table.
+The `threeparttable` package simplifies the markup for such tables, arranging that the notes are set in a blockh the same width as the table.
 Refer to the [package documentation](https://texdoc.net/pkg/threeparttable) for full details, but we show a simple example here.